Sialitech/label-siali/docs/source/guide/notion-faq.md

 Go to the cloud storage settings page, click on **Edit** cloud storage connection card settings and check the following:

 1. **File Filter Regex** is set and correct.
 When no filters are specified, all found items are skipped.
 The filter should be a valid regular expression, not a wildcard (e.g. `.*` is a valid, `*.` not valid)
 2. **Treat every bucket object as a source file** should be `ON` if you work with images, audio, text files or any other binary content stored in the bucket.
-It instructs Label Studio to create URI endpoints and store this as a labeling task payload, and resolve them into presigned https URLs when opening the labeling screen.
-If you store [JSON tasks in the Label Studio format](https://docs.heartex.com/guide/task_format.html) in your bucket - turn this toggle `OFF`
+It instructs Siali Label to create URI endpoints and store this as a labeling task payload, and resolve them into presigned https URLs when opening the labeling screen.
+If you store [JSON tasks in the Siali Label format](https://docs.heartex.com/guide/task_format.html) in your bucket - turn this toggle `OFF`
 3. Sometimes the sync process doesn’t start immediately.
 That is because syncing process is based on internal job scheduler.
 Please wait, if nothing happens during long period of time - contact us via  form, and please provide the time when you launched the “Sync” job
 4. An easy way to check rq workers is to run an export: go to the Data manager, click Export, and create a new snapshot and download the JSON file.
 If you see an Error, most likely your rq workers have problems.
 Another way to check rq workers - login as a superuser and go to /django-rq page.
 You should see a `workers` column, `workers` values shouldn’t be 0 as far as failed column should be empty (0).